evadecker/eva.town/README.md

-# Kyle Decker
+# Avery Madison Decker

-This is the source code that powers [kyledecker.me](https://kyledecker.me).
+This is the source code that powers [avery.computer](https://avery.computer).

 ## Usage